CY3ER-C0D3R/Forter-Challenge/README.md

 ### Installing and Running

+The Function ```python
-The Function `def countUniqueNames(billFirstName, billLastName, shipFirstName, shipLastName, billNameOnCard)` is the main function being tested in this program and can be found in the count_unique_names.py file.
+def countUniqueNames(billFirstName, billLastName, shipFirstName, shipLastName, billNameOnCard)``` is the main function being tested in this program and can be found in the count_unique_names.py file.
 Make sure all three files are in the same directory.
 Then, run unit_test.py.

 Output should be as following: